awsdocs/amazon-efs-user-guide/doc_source/performance.md

 ### File System Syncing to Amazon EFS<a name="perf-file-sync"></a>

-Amazon EFS File Sync provides efficient high\-performance parallel data sync that is tolerant to unreliable and high latency networks and enables you to easily and efficiently sync files from an existing file system into Amazon EFS\. for more information, see [Amazon EFS File Sync](get-started-file-sync.md)\.
+Amazon EFS File Sync provides efficient, high\-performance parallel data sync that is tolerant to unreliable and high latency networks\.
+Using this data sync, you can easily and efficiently sync files from an existing file system into Amazon EFS\.
+For more information, see [Amazon EFS File Sync](get-started-file-sync.md)\.

 ## Performance Modes<a name="performancemodes"></a>